RunestoneInteractive/RunestoneServer/source/Lists/RepetitionandReferences.rst

 .. image:: Figures/refrep2.png
    :alt: Same reference

 Here is the same example in codelens.
-Step through the code until paying particular attention to the result of executing the assignment statement ``origlist[1] = 99``.
+Step through the code paying particular attention to the result of executing the assignment statement ``origlist[1] = 99``.

 .. codelens:: reprefstep
     :showoutput: